 In addition to direct services for students, consultation services are available to faculty, teaching fellows, administrators, residential staff, and student peer-service groups on issues related to student life and learning.
-Professionals who work with students in these capacities are invited to contact the Bureau in confidence regarding any concern they may have about a student's academic performance, classroom, behavior, or personal difficulties.
-The Bureau also provides training/supervision of peer counseling groups, and central coordination and training/supervision of peer tutors.
+Professionals who work with students in these capacities are invited to contact the Bureau regarding any concern they may have about a student's academic performance, classroom, behavior, or personal difficulties.